100 Notable alumni of

 -

-Elisabeth Murdoch is an Australian-born British and American media executive based in the United Kingdom.
-She was a non-executive chairperson of Shine Group, the UK-based TV programme production company she founded in 2001, until the company's parent 21st Century Fox merged its Shine division with Apollo Global Management's Endemol and Core Media production houses, specializing in reality TV, in 2015.
+Elisabeth Murdoch CBE is an Australian-born British and American media executive based in the United Kingdom.
+She was a non-executive chairperson of Shine Group, the UK-based TV programme production company she founded in 2001, until the company's parent 21st Century Fox merged its Shine Group division with Apollo Global Management's Endemol and Core Media production houses, to specialise in reality TV, in 2015.
+She is the daughter of the media tycoon Rupert Murdoch, and is widely believed to be the inspiration for the character Shiv Roy in the television series Succession.

 -